OlgaMilczek/cv-project/README.md

 ## About application

 This is simple CV application made as my first react app. <br />
-It consists of three parts: General Info, Education end Experience. <br />
+It consists of three parts: General Info, Education and Experience. <br />
 Each of them can be added and edited independently.

 ## Available Scripts